 3. Bell Racing K1 PRO Brus Helmet

 Unless you’ve been living under a rock, you’ll have surely heard of Bell.
-They’ve been making auto racing and motorcycle racing helmets for years!
-It’s all of that experience which has gone directly into the K1 Pro SA2015-rated helmet that I’m going to be looking at.
-If you’re a fan of other motorsports which aren’t karting-related, this helmet might be the best pick for you!
+They’ve been making auto racing and motorcycle racing helmets for decades!
+It’s all of that experience that has gone directly into the K1 PRO SA2020-rated helmet.
+If you’re a fan of other motorsports alongside karting, this helmet might be the best pick for you!

-Similar to all helmets on this list, the K1 Pro is made with a composite material for its shell which is not only lightweight, but very sturdy.
-It’s the unique layering process that goes hand-in-hand with composites which gives karting helmets their strength without adding too much weight.
+Similar to all helmets on this list, the K1 PRO is made with a composite material for its shell, which is not only lightweight, but very sturdy too.
+It’s the unique layering process that goes hand-in-hand with composites that gives karting helmets their strength without adding too much weight.

 On the inside, you’ll find a multi-density bead absorbing liner designed to deal with high impacts in order to properly disperse their energy – keeping you safe in the process.
 The absorption quality of the interior also siphons away condensation, keeping your visor clear no matter the weather.

-A specially designed rubber gasket seal around the eyeport will keep dirt and water out of the helmet due to the tight seal that is made between visor and gasket.
-And speaking of the eyeport, you’ll find it very wide and equipped as standard with a 3mm scratch-resistant visor.
+A specially designed rubber gasket seal around the eyeport keeps dirt and water out of the helmet due to the tight seal that is made between visor and gasket.
+And speaking of the eyeport, you’ll find it very wide and equipped as standard with a 3 mm scratch-resistant visor.

-There are various hardware attachment options all over the helmet to attach head and neck restraints to if you need that extra support, and the special ‘duckbill’ chinbar design makes it a perfect fit to sit atop of a neck cuff.
+There are various hardware attachment options all over the helmet to attach head and neck restraints to if you need that extra support, and the special ‘duckbill’ chin bar design makes it a perfect fit to sit atop a neck cuff.

-There are two price points for the K1 Pro, depending on the coloration you choose.
+There are two price points for the K1 PRO, depending on the color you choose.
 For matte black or white, the RRP is lower than for circuit red or circuit blue graphics.
 When you consider all of the features, many of which are present on the higher-ranked helmets on this list, these prices feel like a steal!

-What holds it back from a higher spot, however, is the lack of a locking mechanism for the visor to keep it secure and the inability to remove cheek pads.
+What holds it back from a higher spot is the lack of a locking mechanism for the visor to keep it secure and the inability to remove cheek pads.
 However, it’s still an excellent karting helmet from one of the best brands in the business.

-- Foam interior for a superior, snug and comfortable fit
+- Foam interior for a superior comfortable fit

 - No locking mechanism to keep the visor in place